m-j-w/CpuId.jl/README.md

  - `cachesize()` returns a tuple with the sizes of the data caches in bytes.
  - `cpu_base_frequency()`, `cpu_max_frequency()`, `cpu_bus_frequency()` give -
      if supported by the CPU, the base, maximum and bus clock frequencies.
+     Use `has_cpu_frequencies()` to check whether this property is supported.
  - `hypervised()` returns true when the CPU indicates that a hypervisor is running the operating system, aka a virtual machine.
+In that case, `hvvendor()` may be invoked to get the, well, hypervisor vendor.
  - `simdbits()` and `simdbytes()` return the size of the largest SIMD register available on the executing CPU.
  - `cpuinfo()` generates the summary shown above (markdown string).